kangax/perfectionkills.com/_posts/2015-03-26-the-poor-misunderstood-innerText.md

 ### Standardization attempts

-Hopefully by now I've convinced you that <code>innerText</code> is pretty damn useful; we went over underlying concept, browser differences, performance implications, and saw how even an all-mighty jQuery is of no help.
+Hopefully by now I've convinced you that <code>innerText</code> is pretty damn useful; we went over the underlying concept, browser differences, performance implications and saw how even an all-mighty jQuery is of no help.

 You would think that by now this property is standardized or at least making its way into the standard.